How to Plan and Launch a Black Friday Campaign: Tips for Brands and Businesses

 The Ordinary’s “Slowvember”

-By closing both their website and stores on Black Friday itself, The Ordinary encouraged customers to research their skincare needs slowly, giving people the time to make informed decisions.
-This campaign reinforced their commitment to conscious consumerism, aligning with their brand’s emphasis on transparency and education in skincare.
+By closing both their website and stores on Black Friday itself, The Ordinary gave customers time to research and consider their skincare needs.
+This approach highlighted the brand’s commitment to conscious consumerism and reinforced its focus on transparency and education.

 Glossier’s “Only Sale of the Year”

-For Glossier, Black Friday isn’t just another sale—it’s the only sale of the year.
-This exclusivity creates a sense of urgency and excitement, as customers know they have one shot to get their favorite beauty products at a discount.
-By positioning Black Friday as a rare event, Glossier harnesses the power of scarcity to drive higher engagement, encouraging shoppers to act fast and take advantage of this once-a-year opportunity.
+For Glossier, Black Friday is the only sale of the year.
+This exclusivity creates urgency and excitement, giving customers just one chance to grab their favorite beauty products at a discount.
+By framing it as a rare event, Glossier uses scarcity to drive engagement and encourage shoppers to act quickly on this once-a-year opportunity.

 REI’s #OptOutside Campaign

-This campaign not only reinforced REI’s commitment to sustainability and the outdoor lifestyle but also sparked a movement that resonated deeply with their community.
+Instead of focusing on sales, the campaign highlighted REI’s commitment to sustainability and the outdoor lifestyle.
 By rejecting consumerism on the biggest shopping day of the year, REI strengthened their brand’s values and message, making Black Friday about experience over materialism.